Ruth E. Edwards

 Ruth E. Edwards, a.k.a.
-Ruth·ology, is a book artist, instructor and founder of Books in Black, a collective of African American book makers.
+Ruth·ology, was a book artist, instructor and founder of Books in Black, a collective of African American book makers.

 Biography

 Ruth E. Edwards was born in New York.
 She received her undergraduate degree in business from Pace University.
 In 1998, after a career as an administrator for a major New York bank, Edwards was introduced to handmade book arts.
 She took various bookmaking courses at the Center for Book Arts in New York City to learn the craft.
 Edwards would later serve on the Center for Book Arts Board of Directors from 2001 to 2004.

 Ruth·ology

 Edwards creates and publishes unique and limited-edition artists books of various structures such as accordion, miniature, eight-page single sheet, pop-up, scrolls, and star or carousel books under the name Ruth·ology.

 Edwards’ work, Black Rodeo, was included in the landmark Minnesota Center for Book Arts 2007 exhibit “We, Too, Are Book Artists” curated by Amos Paul Kennedy.
 The exhibit showcased unique books by twenty-three artists including Ben Blout, Dindga McCannon, Clarissa Sligh, Danny Tisdale, Trenton Doyle Hancock, Kara Walker, and Bisa Washington.
 The exhibition was the “first large-scale exhibit of African-American book art.”